soulspace-org/overarch/doc/design.md

 -----
 This section collects ideas that may make sense to implement in the future.

-* Consistency checks and reports
+* Consistency checks and reports (implemented partially)
 * Inference on model information e.g. with
   * core.logic
-  * Hyperdimensional Vectors
+  * Hyperdimensional vectors